-America celebrates independence on the Fourth of July.
-But while many consider this the nation’s birthday, the true anniversary of the creation of the United States is September 17.
-On this day in 1787, 39 men signed the document that would become the Constitution of the United States, officially establishing the nation and becoming forever after known as the Founding Fathers.
+America celebrates its independence on the Fourth of July.
+While many think of this as the nation’s birthday, the true anniversary of the United States’ creation is September 17.
+On this day in 1787, 39 men signed the document that would become the US Constitution, officially establishing the nation and becoming forever known as the Founding Fathers.

 Today, September 17 is celebrated as Constitution Day.
-It’s a day that honors the nation’s birthday, the signing of the Constitution, and the citizenship of the people – whether native-born or naturalized immigrants.
+It honors the nation’s birthday, the signing of the Constitution, and the citizenship of the people – whether native-born or naturalized immigrants.

 A Young Holiday, An Old Celebration

-September 17 has only been officially called Constitution Day since 2004, but the celebration itself goes back much farther.
-William Randolph Hearst suggested in 1939 that we have a holiday to celebrate American citizenship.
-Hearst reached a lot of people with his newspapers, but he also had significant political connections.
+September 17 has been officially called Constitution Day since 2004, but the celebration itself goes back much farther.
+New York City news tycoon William Randolph Hearst suggested in 1939 that we have a holiday to celebrate American citizenship.
+Hearst reached a lot of people with his newspapers, but he also had political connections.
 In 1940, Congress named the third Sunday in May “I am an American Day.”

-Several years later, in 1952, a woman from Ohio, Olga T. Weber, began petitioning to have the date changed to September 17 so that it would fall on the anniversary of the signing of the Constitution.
-Her municipality and state agreed, and so did the United States Congress in 1953.
-Dwight D. Eisenhower, our 34th president, signed the law, making September 17 “Citizenship Day.”
-Olga’s hometown, Louisville, OH, was the first municipality to celebrate the new holiday.
+Several years later, in 1952, a woman from Ohio named Olga T. Weber began petitioning to have the date changed to September 17 so that it would fall on the date when the Constitution was first signed.
+Her state agreed, and so did the United States Congress in 1953.
+President Dwight D. Eisenhower signed the law, making September 17 “Citizenship Day.”
+Weber’s hometown, Louisville, was the first place to celebrate the new holiday.

-Today, September 17 is much better known as Constitution Day than Citizenship Day, but the dual holiday still celebrates the same things: the founding of the United States by signing the Constitution and the honor of being a citizen – whether natural-born or naturalized immigrant – of the land of the free.
+Today, September 17 is much better known as Constitution Day than Citizenship Day, but the dual holiday still celebrates the same things: the founding of the United States by signing the Constitution and the honor of being a citizen of the land of the free.